deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Regaari, as a political officer, should not have been among them.
 The location of his office was a relic of the Clan's disfavour, though that had softened over the years as the Fathers responsible had retired and as Regaari's own influence had grown.
 His friendship with Giymuy had done wonders for the Whitecrest breeding program, and the fact that he was now forging bonds with a Human military unit…

 Several of the Fathers were worried, he suspected.
-A younger male with that kind of influence – and *certainly* one with as many cubs as Regaari had now sired – was a threat to the established order.
+A younger male with that kind of influence---and *certainly* one with as many cubs as Regaari had now sired---was a threat to the established order.

-His immediate future was doubtless going to involve either attempted assimilation into the Clan leadership or – vastly more likely – relegation to yet another satellite position with all the *appearance* of prestige.
+His immediate future was doubtless going to involve either attempted assimilation into the Clan leadership or---vastly more likely---relegation to yet another satellite position with all the *appearance* of prestige.

 Right now, though, politics ruled the day.
 That was Regaari's job, and Regaari was *good* at his job.
 Indeed, he'd become even better at it ever since discovering just how modifiable his new cybernetic hand was.
 Had he worn sleeves, he would literally have had some tricks up them, first and foremost of which were the petabytes of storage space and the holographic projector in his palm.
 His workstation was literally attached to him, available at an instant's notice.

 "Yulna's going to win." he declared.

-Father Terrik – the elderly officer ostensibly responsible for supervising Regaari's work, scratched at his ear with an air of scepticism.
+Father Terrik---the elderly officer ostensibly responsible for supervising Regaari's work, scratched at his ear with an air of scepticism.
 "I had thought that her attachment to the human female… just like Giymuy…?" he suggested.

 "-Is much less of an issue than Mother Suri and her supporters like to believe."
 Regaari informed him.
 “I had Brother Ruuvi conduct a meta-analysis of the datasphere commentary.
 Most of the females just don't care, and of those who do the majority are broadly positive.”

 Terrik inclined his head.
 "Positive?"

 "For reasons ranging from the pragmatic to the compassionate."
 Regaari elaborated.
 He activated the gesture-based command in his new paw that caused it to project the files in an almost physical format above his palm.
-With his remaining natural paw, he could select, move and even throw the files around – copying them to another device was as simple as throwing them towards said device.
+With his remaining natural paw, he could select, move and even throw the files around---copying them to another device was as simple as throwing them towards said device.
 This he now did.

 "That's my full report." he explained, as Terrik studied and accepted the incoming file.
 “It details my findings, my reasoning and my supporting evidence.
 Much as I like and respect Yulna, I've made every effort to remain neutral and unbiased in my assessment, and I am still convinced that Mother Suri has a negligible chance of being the next Mother Supreme.”